naavadi64/CGA_PA_Final/README.md

-# CGA Programming Assignment #2
+# CGA Programming Assignment #2 - Sprite Animation
-Sprite Animation<br><br>
 Animates the Wire Sponge character from Megaman X2.<br>
-Note you'll need to find the sprite sheet separately since we don't own it.<br>
+Note that you'll need to find the sprite sheet and background separately since we don't own it.<br>
+Place the files within the repository folder and edit the main.py variables accordingly.<br>

 <hr>
 Requirements list: (Priority)